Calixto García: Death

-García died of pneumonia at the age of 59 on December 11, 1898 while on a diplomatic mission in Washington, D.C.
+García died of pneumonia at the age of 59 on December 11, 1898, one day after the end of the Spanish–American War, while on a diplomatic mission in Washington, D.C.
 He was buried temporarily in Arlington National Cemetery in the U.S., then transported on the heavily armed seagoing warship USS Nashville to Cuba.
-His final burial in Cuba was preceded by a number of emotional incidents, and his statues and busts are found throughout Cuba.
+His final burial in Havana, Cuba, was preceded by a number of emotional incidents, and his statues and busts are found throughout Cuba.
 A major statue is found on the Malecón near the US Interests Section in Havana.
 After his death, a large bronze tablet prominently inscribed with the phrase "Dulce et decorum est pro patria mori" was erected by the Freemasons at the place of his demise—the Raleigh Hotel in Washington, D.C.
 Today, this tablet resides at the private residence of one of García's direct descendants.

-The essay "A Message to Garcia" by Elbert Hubbard was written in reference to U.S. intelligence officer Andrew Rowan's successful mission, against great odds, to establish contact with García early in the Spanish–American War.
+The essay "A Message to Garcia" by Elbert Hubbard was written in reference by U.S. intelligence officer Andrew Summers Rowan to establish contact with García early in the Spanish–American War.
+It was historically-inaccurate; Rowan had been instructed to join Garcia but actually returned promptly to the United States to find that the essay had already made him a popular hero.
 According to language expert Charles Earle Funk, "to take a message to García", meaning to accept an extremely difficult challenge, was a popular U.S. slang expression for years.
 The essay was made into two American films, the 1916 silent A Message to Garcia with García played by Charles Sutton and the 1936 film A Message to Garcia featuring Enrique Acosta.

-In 1976 a municipality in Holguín Province was named Calixto García after him.
+In 1976, a municipality in Holguín Province was named Calixto García after him.
 His portrait is on the 50 Cuban peso banknote.